-Part of KE's work on Open Scholarship aims to enhance the evaluation of research and researchers.
-This currently does not cover recognition of non-academic contributions to make Open Scholarship work, such as activities to open up and curate data for re-use, or making research results findable and available.
-Our approach is to raise more awareness on the lack of recognition in current evaluation practice and work towards a possible solution, through the development of an 'Openness Profile'.
+Part of KE's work on Open Science aims to enhance the evaluation of research and researchers.
+This currently does not cover recognition of non-academic contributions to make Open Science work, such as activities to open up and curate data for re-use, or making research results findable and available.
+Our approach in this activity is to raise more awareness on the lack of recognition in current evaluation practice and work towards a possible solution, through the development of an 'Openness Profile'.

 Members of the KE Open Scholarship Research Evaluation task & finish group

 - Clifford Tatum (lead expert) - CWTS, Leiden University

 - Heidi Laine - CSC - IT Center for Science

 - Frédéric Hélein - Institut de Mathématiques de Jussieu-Paris Rive Gauche

 - Lorna Wildgaard - The Royal Danish Library (ORCID ID orcid.org/0000-0002-3900-5058)

 - Daniel Beucke - University of Goettingen

 - Joonas Nikkanen - CSC - IT Center for Science